The Rhythm of Attachment: How we come to be with Self, Other, and World.

 Adult Attachment Tendency: Fearful

-Self viewed in negative light, Other viewed in negative light; low trust in Self, low trust in Other; high in anxiety, high in avoidance.
+Self viewed in negative light, Other viewed in negative light; low trust in Self, low trust in Other; high in approach, high in avoidance.

 Returning to the Rhythm